 Whether it’s online or offline: the stranger on the train phenomenon explains why we share personal, intimate information about ourselves with people we’ve never met.
 When we feel safe, anonymous and when we’re sure we’ll never meet this person again, chances are even higher that we’ll get personal.
 And as more and more people go online to share their story with strangers, the more I wonder whether we’re somehow losing intimacy and closeness with the ‘real people’ in our lives.
 Are our close friends just sick of hearing us complain or are they uninterested in our problems to begin with?

 Strangers with benefits?

 To me, that’s a very scary thought and unfortunately a realistic one.
-What if we crave these virtual ‘strangers on the train’ more and more, because our offline friendship are dwindling in closeness?
+What if we crave these virtual ‘strangers on the train’ more and more, because our offline friendships are dwindling in closeness?
 I don’t like to think that this is true, but when I look around and see people interacting with each other, I can’t help but notice how superficial these interactions often are; and how a phone is almost always present.
-No wonder people turn to virtual strangers to talk about their problems.
+No wonder that people turn to virtual strangers to talk about their problems.
 Although unfortunate, it’s not surprising; and it may indeed benefit us.
-You could argue that as long as these strangers offer the hug we crave and words of comfort that make us feel better – it doesn’t really matter that they’re strangers at all.
+You could argue that as long as these strangers offer the hug we crave and the words of comfort that make us feel better – it doesn’t really matter that they’re strangers.
 As long as they make us feel better.
 And in a way, that’s a very beautiful thing.